DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "I'll take that as an insult."

  "Then we're even for the headbutt.
-Hi missus Velvet!"
+Hi missus Velvet!
+And I forgot!"

-Twilight turned to her mother feeling a small pit in her stomach as she realized something else: Her birthday party was mostly occupied with family, with only two people who weren't, one of which she didn't actually know.
-And her one other friend was nowhere to be seen- she had to assume she simply hadn't had the time.

-Part of her expected someone to gift her a cat.
-That cat would have kittens, and then she'd be a cat lady.

- "Hey, psst," Diane grabbed her suddenly with a hoof across her withers, making Velvet close her mouth confusedly, "I almost forgot."

- "About what?"

- Diane slid a small saucer to her sneakily.
+Twilight turned to her mother,

- "What?"

- "Asked 'round the hood, used my rep."